 Uses Of Oriental lilies

-The oriental lilies make excellent landscaping additions for late summer color in the garden.
+The oriental lilies make excellent landscaping additions for late summer time flower color in the garden.
 Their blooms work as great cut flowers making them perfect in flower arrangements.
 Cut stems as the lily flowers open in the early morning when still cool.
 Just a few stems will make a beautiful bouquet.

 Caution: As the blooms begin to open, take care not to let their pollen stain your clothes.